faameem/coursera/specialization-big-data/course-introduction-to-big-data/week-1/welcome-to-big-data.md

 **Predicting the future to solve tomorrow's challenges.**

-Big Data is diverse and complex
+Big Data is diverse and complex, such as

 - Customers
 - Products